 I'm surprised at how well the canvas works as diffusive material.
 Top right corner shows inkjet film, lower right corner regular copy paper.

 Top right and above pictures show grid type a + horizontal base + front.
 Grid type b will maximze cell size and give black lines as thin as on the lower right (without "black dot"/visbile screw hole).
-Or said in numbers: type a = 7.2mm cell size, type b = 1.2mm cell/cell, 2.4mm grid/grid.
+Or said in numbers: type a = 7.2mm grid size all around, type b = 1.2mm cell/cell, 2.4mm grid/grid.

 Blue highlights look so extreme due to exposure settings, not inkjet film vs paper/canvas....